openforcefield/openff-interchange/docs/using/handlers.md

 same `Potential` by sharing a `PotentialKey`.
 If the `Potential` is updated, all the places in the topology where it is used are updated immediately.
 Despite this, getting the `Potential` for a place in the topology is a constant time operation.
+For example, parametrizing a thousand water molecules each with two identical bonds will produce only one `Potential`, rather than two thousand.

 Each potential handler inherits from the base [`PotentialHandler`] class and describes a single type of parameter from a single source.
-Potential handlers for SMIRNOFF force fields are found in the [](openff.interchange.components.smirnoff) module, while those for Foyer are found in the [](openff.interchange.components.foyer). module.
+Potential handlers for SMIRNOFF force fields are found in the [`openff.interchange.components.smirnoff`] module, while those for Foyer are found in the [`openff.interchange.components.foyer`] module.

 ## Inspecting an assigned parameter